A geometric theory of zero area singularities in general relativity: The Riemannian ZAS inequality

 where $m_{\text{ZAS}}(\Sigma)$ is as in Definition \ref{def_zas_mass}.
 Equality holds in $(\ref{zas_ineq})$ if and only if $(M,g)$ is a Schwarzschild ZAS of mass $m<0$. \end{thm} If $\Sigma$ has components $\{\Sigma_i\}_{i=1}^k$ with respective regular masses $m_i$, then by equation $(\ref{eq_add_masses})$ and Proposition \ref{prop_masses_agree}, the statement $m \geq m_{\text{ZAS}}(\Sigma)$ can be written

-\begin{thm}[The Riemannian ZAS Inequality, general case] Suppose $g$ is an asymptotically flat metric on $M \sm \partial M$ of nonnegative scalar curvature such that all components of the boundary $\Sigma=\partial M$ are ZAS, and that $M$ has no other singularities.
+\begin{thm}[Riemannian ZAS inequality, general case] Suppose $g$ is an asymptotically flat metric on $M \sm \partial M$ of nonnegative scalar curvature such that all components of the boundary $\Sigma=\partial M$ are ZAS.
 Assume that Conjecture $\ref{conj_conformal}$ holds.
-Then the ADM mass $m$ of $(M,g)$ satisfies $m \geq m_{\text{ZAS}}(\Sigma)$. \end{thm} (We mean that $M$ has no singularities other than $\Sigma$ in the following sense: if a sequence of surfaces $S_n$ converges in $C^0$ to $\Sigma$, then the closed region exterior to $S_n$ is a complete manifold-with-boundary with respect to $g$ for each $n$.)
-We have not attempted to characterize the case of equality in the general case; this issue is discussed in section \ref{sec_coe_general}.
+Then the ADM mass $m$ of $(M,g)$ satisfies $m \geq m_{\text{ZAS}}(\Sigma)$. \end{thm} We have not attempted to characterize the case of equality in the general case; this issue is discussed in section \ref{sec_coe_general}.

-\textbf{Remarks} \begin{compactenum} \item Robbins \cite{robbins} showed Theorem \ref{thm_zas_ineq_full} in the case $\partial M$ is connected by applying the technique of weak inverse mean curvature flow (IMCF) due to Huisken and Ilmanen \cite{imcf}.
+\textbf{Remarks} \begin{compactenum} \item Robbins \cites{robbins, robbins_paper} showed Theorem \ref{thm_zas_ineq_full} in the case $\partial M$ is connected by applying the technique of weak inverse mean curvature flow (IMCF) due to Huisken and Ilmanen \cite{imcf}.
 However, this approach gives no bound on the ADM mass if more than one ZAS is present; the proof relies crucially on the monotonicity of the Hawking mass under IMCF, but monotonicity is lost when the surfaces travel past a ZAS.